 In response to the housing crisis related to a global outbreak of COVID-19, a respiratory disease declared to be a pandemic (the Pandemic) by the World Health Organization, Congress enacted the Consolidated Appropriations Act, 2021 in December 2020 creating the Emergency Rental Assistance (ERA1) program to provide funding to assist households that were unable to pay rent or utilities.
 The Fund received the State's allocation of \$200 million under this Act to administer the rental assistance program on behalf of the State.
-As of June 30, 2023, \$87,359,000 of these funds have been disbursed for rental and utility assistance.
+As of June 30, 2024, \$87,240,000 of these funds have been disbursed for rental and utility assistance.
 These funds are included in pass through grant revenue and pass through grant expense and in restricted cash and cash equivalents.
 As of August 26, 2022, the Fund ceased accepting applications for rental and utility assistance and all activity under ERA1 ceased pursuant to the U.S. Treasury guidelines as of September 30, 2022.

 In addition, in March 2021 Congress enacted the American Rescue Plan Act of 2021, which allocated an additional \$152,000,000 to the State for rental assistance for the Emergency Rental Assistance (ERA2) Program and \$50,000,000 in homeowner assistance for the Homeowners Assistance Fund (HAF), both of which the Fund administers on behalf of the State.
 Collectively, ERA1 and ERA2 are locally known as the Mountaineer Rental Assistance Program (MRAP).
-As of June 30, 2023, \$80,512,000 of the ERA2 funds has been disbursed for rental and utility assistance and \$354,000 for the development of multifamily rental units.
-In addition, \$19,311,000 of the HAF funds has been disbursed for mortgage and utility assistance.
+As of June 30, 2024, \$85,070,000 of the ERA2 funds has been disbursed for rental and utility assistance and \$3,580,000 for the development of multifamily rental units.
+In addition, \$36,389,000 of the HAF funds has been disbursed for mortgage and utility assistance.
 These funds are included in pass through grant revenue and pass through grant expense and in restricted cash and cash equivalents.
+As of May 8, 2024, the Housing Development Fund ceased accepting applications for assistance under the HAF Program.